-WageWorks, Inc. 10375 N. Baldev Court Mequon, WI 53092 Phone: 1-877-502-6272
+HealthEquity/WageWorks, Inc. 10375 N. Baldev Court Mequon, WI 53092 Phone: 1-877-502-6272

 - 19. Rights Upon Termination.
 If a terminated Employee waives continuation coverage rights, all FSA dollars that are not applied towards eligible medical expenses incurred before the Employee's termination date are forfeited. - 20.
-The FSA is funded with Employee funds redirected from Employee compensation, before income or Social Security taxes are applied, up to a maximum Plan Year contribution of \$2,700.
+The FSA is funded with Employee funds redirected from Employee compensation, before income or Social Security taxes are applied, up to a maximum Plan Year contribution of \$2,850.
 An Employee who elects an FSA must contribute at least \$120 during the Plan Year.
-The Employee's elected contribution amount must be divisible by 24.
+The Employee's elected contribution amount must be divisible by 24, or the remaining number of pay periods in the Plan Year if the Employee is a new hire.